 The focus group is a group interview that is concerned with exploring a certain topic.
-The moderator tries to provide a free rein to the discussion.
-However, there may be contexts in which it is necessary to ask specific questions.
+The moderator generally tries to provide a relatively free rein to the discussion.
+However, there may be contexts in which it is necessary to ask fairly specific questions.
 Focus group discussions need to be recorded and transcribed.
 There are several important considerations concerning the recruitment of focus group participants - in particular, whether to use natural groupings and whether to employ stratifying criteria.
-Group interaction is a vital component of focus group sessions.
+Group interaction is an important component of focus group sessions.